 One of the city's true gems, the Oxford Hotel Denver, on the National Register of Historic Places, is undeniably cozy and romantic.
-Individual decor in each of the 80 recently renovated guest rooms oozes romance, combining such elements as natural light, floor-to-ceiling Chinese silk curtains, French and English antiques and claw-foot bathtubs.
-The Oxford is home to a coveted spa and salon where a couples massage is among the treatments and you can book makeup, hair and nail services for that special evening or celebration.
-The ageless Cruise Room, a 1933 Art Deco landmark, is one of the top places in Denver to sip a martini, and Urban Farmer restaurant, adjacent to the hotel, offers three meals daily including a tantalizing selection of steaks.
-But all of LoDo's lounges and eateries, including Union Station with multiple romantic possibilities, are within a short stroll as well.
+Individual decor in each of the 80 guest rooms oozes romance, combining such elements as natural light, floor-to-ceiling Chinese silk curtains, French and English antiques and claw-foot bathtubs.
+The Oxford is home to a coveted spa and salon where a couples massage is among the treatments, and you can book makeup, hair and nail services for a special evening or celebration.
+The ageless Cruise Room, a 1933 Art Deco landmark, is one of the top places in Denver to sip a martini, and Urban Farmer restaurant, adjacent to the hotel, offers a tantalizing selection of steaks and other menu items.
+But all of LoDo's lounges and eateries, including Union Station with its romantic possibilities, are within a short stroll as well.